kelvinguchu/Spotify-liked-playlist-converted-to-Youtube-videos/READme.md

 **Note:** The redirect URI should be the same, both on your `config.js` file and Spotify developer dashboard.

 # Tech Stack
--HTML.
+- HTML.
--CSS.
+- CSS.
--JavaScript.
+- JavaScript.

 # Features
 1. Login and user authentication.
 2. Logout functionality.
 3. Pagination: To reduce the API calls made to the Spotify and YouTube APIs, I added this feature to improve the loading and scroll performance.
 Also utilise the YouTube quota, because maybe the user wants to view like the recent 5 like songs, there is no need to query for all the liked songs in their playlist.
 The limit per page is 12.
 4. Search functionality: To minimise the time used to search all through the videos manually, a search functionality was necessary.
-The search can also access the videos even though they aren't displayed in the current page.
+The search can also access the videos even though they aren't displayed in the current page.<br>

 The code:
 ``` javascript
 // Search input functionality